vzell/vagrant-multihost-provisioning/README.md

 be setup with a VirtualBox Host-Only adapter given the specified IPs.
 SSH setup between the nodes is available.

-NOTE that in the case of a multihost setup you need to specify the Ansible controlhost (whatever you name it) as the LAST ONE in the list of VMs if you want to provision with Ansible in *ansible_local mode*.
+NOTE that in the case of a *multihost* setup you need to specify the Ansible controlhost (whatever you name it) as the LAST ONE in the list of VMs if you want to provision with Ansible in *ansible_local mode* AND the **controlhost** attribute MUST be set to `true`.

 ```Yaml
 --- # (1) Global parameters for all VMs to be created by Vagrant